acidmole/teammate/README.md

 can be commented but comments can't be removed.
 For each event all users can declare themselves either "in" or "out".
 - "Tilastot" guides you to stats page where you can view personal or team match stats, or practice stats.
 Stats can be added.
 In case of a typo or other error stat can be input, for the app will update any stat line it finds.
 - "Käyttäjät" shows every user.
 Admins can edit or delete any user.
 Deleting a user takes them to Graveyard where they can be resurrected ie. brought back.
+Users in graveyard can not log in and are not shown in player list but are visible in statistics for coherence.
 - "Muokkaa tietojani" brings you to edit your information
 - "Kirjaudu ulos" for logout